The great Easter basket question — to Peep or not Peep

 On average, about 5.5 million are made each day.

-That adds up to 2 billion a year — or roughly 6 Peeps for every man, woman and child across the U.S.
+That adds up to 2 billion a year — or roughly six Peeps for every man, woman and child across the U.S.

 Before the early 1950s, making the candies by hand took 27 hours.